NO-skcaj/PlayBot/README.md

 6. Once it compiles, it pushes the code to the RoboRIO.
 After that, all the init functions should've been called and the controllers should now work.

 **Connecting to the Radio**

 1. Connect the roboRIO directly into the radio with an Ethernet cable (make sure that it's plugged into the middle port)
 2. Open up the radio utility put in your team number and set "Radio:" to "OpenMesh".
 3. Connect to the robot through WIFI.
 4. Deploy from WPI VS code extension.
    NOTE: make sure to update firmware from time to time

 ## Troubleshooting

 When a silly build member walks up to you and says the code is broken, remain calm.
 If the code has been tested before, and it works, pretend to do something that looks like code, and have them also try troubleshooting on their end.
-Half the time it's a build problem, half the time you wrote bad code or bad math.
-If it's not a problem on either end, it's likely a problem with the hardware/firmware.
-Don't be afraid to ask for help if you suspect it's a programming problem, no one knows how to do this when they have just started
+Half the time it's a build problem, and the other half of the time, it's a programming problem.
+If it's not a problem on either end, it's likely REV or the spirit of Terry A. Davis.
+Don't be afraid to ask for help if you suspect it's a programming problem.

 on a more serious note:
 **Chef Delphi**

 Chef Delphi is *the* forum for FRC programming.
 Most problems that aren't already in stack overflow can be found here.
 It's a forum like any other that people in robotics use.
 It's essential for troubleshooting and generally has a lot of general guides.
 However, a lot of it is in Java, so you might have to try and interpret Java code when working in C++.

-### Note:
-Most of this was written when I was sick, there are definitely a lot of mistakes, typos, etc. Please send pull requests to fix!